toggledbits/ezmqtt/README.md

 If either of the above topics is sent with no payload, the current value of the item is published.
 This makes it possible to query an item.

+## Changing the House Mode

+To change the house mode, send a `set/mode` topic with either the mode ID (numeric) or the mode name (string) as the entire payload.

+        `ezmqtt/set/mode Away`    <--- sets mode to Away `ezmqtt/set/mode 4`       <--- sets mode to Vacation

+If you send the above topic with no payload, the current house mode is published.

+## Other API Access

-A free-form topic allows you to run any *method* (Ezlo's term for a command to the hub):
+A free-form topic allows you to run any *method* (Ezlo's term for a command to the hub) in their API:

     ezmqtt/cmd/<method-name>